FAQs on updates to the Drinking Water Quality Assurance Rules 2026

 Q: Why have we removed treatment options (for example second stage filtration)?

-A: To simplify the rules and reduce the number of treatment options suppliers needed to select from.
+A: We have done this to simplify the Rules and to reduce the treatment options suppliers need to select from.
 Suppliers can still use those removed options as part of their treatment process but not for log credits for protozoa removal.

 Q: Can a supplier elect to have more treatment than the rule require?